simondlevy/NengoCPP/README.md

 5. Write a C++ [example](https://github.com/simondlevy/NengoCPP/blob/master/mousetracker.cpp) to test your C++ class.

+Although Nengo is built on the NumPy package and uses NumPy arrays as its common data structure, out PIDController class API uses standard Python tuples, instead of NumPy arrays, to pass parameters and return results.
+This approach simplifies the work required by the C++ code for interacting with Python.

 # Acknowledgements

 Thanks to [Terry Stewart](http://compneuro.uwaterloo.ca/people/terrence-c-stewart.html) for help with the PID control